AfricArxiv/hub-and-search-portal/README.md

 ## Using Public Cloud
-We can use public cloud hosted and runing within Africa for the baocve main nodes and at the same time we can use a pIUblic Cloud hosted anywhare on the world as a master copy backup for high avilbaility.
+We can use public cloud hosted and runing within Africa for the baocve main nodes and at the same time we can use a Public Cloud hosted anywhare on the world as a master copy backup for high avilbaility.
 Some potential services:
 - Microsoft Azure’s services // already in SA
 - Amazon Web Services (AWS) // announced to open servers in Africa
 - Google Cloud // announced to open servers in Africa